W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 ⁴No one can see through a wall, but I can step around a wall.
 ⁵Watch your mind for the scraps of fear, or you will be unable to ask me to step around a wall.
 ⁶I can help you only as our Father created us.
-⁷I will love you and honour you and maintain complete respect for what you have made, but I will not uphold what you have made unless what you have made is true.
+⁷I will love you and honor you and maintain complete respect for what you have made, but I will not uphold what you have made unless what you have made is true.
 ⁸I will never forsake you any more than God will [forsake you], but I must wait as long as you choose to forsake yourself.
 ⁹Because I wait in love and not wait in impatience, you will surely ask me truly.
 ¹⁰I will come in response to a single unequivocal call.